Paul Vario: Return to prison and death

 On February 9, 1984, Vario was convicted of defrauding the federal government.
 Now a government witness, Hill testified that Vario had arranged a fictitious restaurant job for Hill so that Hill could be released from federal prison.
 Vario was convicted and on April 3, 1984, he was sentenced to four years in federal prison and fined $10,000.

 On February 21, 1985, while serving his prison sentence, Vario was indicted in a racketeering conspiracy that involved extortion.
 He and co-conspirators were charged with extorting over $350,000 from air cargo companies at JFK airport, threatening them with labor problems if they did not pay.
 Convicted again with the help of Hill's testimony, he was sentenced to 10 years' imprisonment for extortion.

-Vario died on May 3, 1988, aged 73, from lung failure as a result of lung cancer while incarcerated at Fort Worth Federal Prison in Fort Worth, Texas.
+Vario died on May 3, 1988, aged 73, from respiratory failure as a result of lung cancer while incarcerated at Fort Worth Federal Prison in Fort Worth, Texas.
 He is buried at St. John Cemetery, Middle Village, Queens, New York.